bearcott/pennapps/README.md

 Web application that allows you to view news and events going on in your city by location ordered by attention on twitter written in flask.

-Need to create a separate settings file before start up.
+*You Need to create a separate settings file before start up.*